 You might also try fixing this using only your hands, but you end up hurting yourself.
 We all know that we all need to use the right tools to improve anything in our houses.

-However, if you don’t have these tools, there are always alternatives that you can use for setting fixtures or pieces of furniture at home.
+However, if you don’t have these tools, there are always alternatives that you can use for setting up fixtures or pieces of furniture at home.

-- Duct tape – Duct tapes are used in different situations, and we can always see this in our homes.
+- Duct tape – Duct tape are used in different situations, and we can always see this in our homes.
 However, the duct tapes are also helpful if you need to loosen your bolts.
 They are not just for combining things but also for relieving things.

 - Two coins – Have you ever thought of using coins as your makeshift tool?
 Now that you have the idea, you will only need different coins to loosen a nut.